LightChaosman/GLT1/workspace/README.md

-## BoudningBox installation from scratch
+## BoundingBox installation from scratch
 Open workspace
 Create a new "Empty EMF Project" called "tue.glt.boundingbox" Then we added a BoundingBox.ecore model as defined in "tue.glt.boundingbox/model/BoundingBox.ecore"